jeffvance/rhs-hadoop-install/README.txt

     in the local hosts file.

-==  Red Hat Network Registering (RHN) ==

-  install.sh will automatically register each node in the "hosts" file with the Red Hat Network (RHN) when the --rhn-user and --rhn-pass options are used.
-If the --rhn-* options are not specified, it is assumed that the servers have been manually registered prior to running pre_install.sh.
-If not, the installation may fail.

 == Installation ==

   - the correct version of RHS needs to be installed on each node per RHS